 At the heart of these strictures is the issue of data.
 All SIS II systems operate on a hub-and-spoke model, with a central SIS II hub exchanging data from national servers in each participating member state.
 The European Commission is very clear that this is European data.
 Although the police may have some leeway on the speed at which they create an alert, once they do, the data passes to the central SIS II hub.
 Therefore, without an agreement on data transfers, we simply cannot participate in this critical information-sharing system.
 That is the insanity of having no deal.

 The proposals before the House require compliance with EU data protection laws and fundamental rights enshrined in the EU charter.
 The EU will insist on these rights being protected in order for the UK to share information, so what exactly do the Government propose?
 Can the Minister reassure the House that no arbitrary red lines, on the ECJ or otherwise, will be put before the safety and security of the British public?
-Will the he confirm that it is the UK’s negotiating aim to retain full access to SIS II?
+Will he confirm that it is the UK’s negotiating aim to retain full access to SIS II?
 If not, can he explain how after Brexit we would track the hundreds, if not thousands, of serious criminals, foreign fighters and those who pose a threat to our national security who are flagged by the system every month?
 There are few areas in which the UK is more dependent on agreement than security co-operation as we Brexit.
 The consequences of failure are scarcely imaginable.

-The regulations before us tonight are necessary to maintain our membership of SIS II for the time being and for our negotiating position, but they signify the huge risk that Brexit poses to our national security and the gaping holes in the Government’s approach to negotiations.
-We will support the motions and any and all of the Government’s efforts to maintain access to such security systems and close co-operation with our European partners, but we will continue to hold the Government to account on their approach to negotiations that are so fundamental to our national security.
+The regulations are necessary to maintain our membership of SIS II for the time being and for our negotiating position, but they signify the huge risk that Brexit poses to our national security and the gaping holes in the Government’s approach to negotiations.
+We will support the motion and any and all of the Government’s efforts to maintain access to such security systems and close co-operation with our European partners, but we will continue to hold the Government to account on their approach to negotiations that are so fundamental to our national security.